LISTEN TO MY LATEST PODCAST EPISODE

 Can You Freelance in Fashion Doing ONLY Tech Packs?

-Yes, it is possible to become a Successful Fashion Freelancer doing ONLY tech packs.
-Using the right strategies to grow and find clients, you can earn a full-time living (or more) with just tech packs.
+Yes, it is possible to become a successful freelance fashion designer doing ONLY tech packs.
+Using the right strategies to grow and find clients, you can earn a full-time living (or more) with just tech packs.On Upwork alone, you’ll find clients looking to hire someone to create tech packs for them.

-While it felt like an “unattainable goal” to start her freelance career in fashion without any “real design experience,” she put in the hard work and grew.
+While it felt like an unattainable goal to start her freelance career in fashion without any “real design experience,” she put in the hard work and grew.

 How Much Money Can You Make Doing Fashion Tech Packs As A Freelancer?